Tony Defries

-Tony (Anthony) Defries (born 3 September 1943) is a British former music manager and impresario.
+Anthony Defries (born 3 September 1943) is a British former music manager and impresario.
 He managed David Bowie's career during his elevation to global stardom, but later fell out with him in a contract dispute.
-He established a rights management organisation called MainMan and helped launch the careers of Iggy Pop, Mick Ronson, Mott the Hoople, Dana Gillespie, Lou Reed, Luther Vandross, and John Cougar Mellencamp.
+He established a rights management organisation called MainMan and helped launch the careers of Iggy Pop, Mick Ronson, Mott the Hoople, Dana Gillespie, Lou Reed, Luther Vandross and John Cougar Mellencamp.
 Defries and MainMan have received multiple awards for their achievements in the music industry.

 Early life

 One of four children born to Edward and Lily Defries, the family had a second-hand and antique business close to Shepherd's Bush Market.
 In 1944, children were being evacuated from London to escape the V-1 flying bombs.
 Defries was too young to be evacuated as his mother had two young children and was expecting another, so he was placed into foster care and returned to the family after the war.
 He suffered from severe asthma and attended a school for children with special needs.